NateAlmighty/MinionsOfTheDragon/README.md

 Includes a leveling system that increases your level after each quest.

 # Add in Future:
-1. Abilities/Mana
-2. More Classes (Mage, Monk)
-3. Inventory/Loot System
+1. Inventory/Loot System
-4. In-Town Shopping Between Missions
+2. In-Town Shopping Between Missions
-5. More requests (fight harpies, bandits, minotaurs, and a secret BBEG!)
+3. More requests (fight harpies, bandits, minotaurs, and a secret BBEG!)